 One needs to consider what happens at the (idealized) interface between a semiconductor electrode and an electrolyte solution.
 The anions that form the electrolyte region of the double-layer can approach the interface to the distance of the outer Helmoltz plane.
-Between this plane and the surface of the semiconductor there is a potential difference φ_c so that the overall Galvani potential difference between the bulk of the semiconductor and the bulk of the electrolyte is given by the electrical potential differences in both diffuse double layers and φ_c .
+Between this plane and the surface of the semiconductor there is a potential difference $\varphi_c$ so that the overall Galvani potential difference between the bulk of the semiconductor and the bulk of the electrolyte is given by the electrical potential differences in both diffuse double layers and $\varphi_c$ .
 At the surface of a semiconductor, surface energy levels may also form.
 An additional electrical potential difference due to the charge corresponding to these surface levels may contribute to the potential difference in the compact part of the double-layer.

 The drop in the solution side is modified by a change in the composition of the solution, pH, and specifically adsorbed species and may not vary by the introduction of a redox couple which does not interact with the semiconductor.
-An equilibrium situation is attained with a potential drop, U{SE} , in the space charge region below the semiconductor surface, leading to a certain bending of the energy bands.
+An equilibrium situation is attained with a potential drop, $U{SE}$ , in the space charge region below the semiconductor surface, leading to a certain bending of the energy bands.
 That is, in order for the two phases to be in equilibrium, their electrochemical potential must be the same.
-The electrochemical potential of the solution is determined by the redox potential of the electrolyte solution, and the redox potential of the semiconductor is determined by the Fermi level.
-If the redox potential of the solution and the Fermi level do not lie at the same energy, a movement of charge between the semiconductor and the solution is required in order to equilibrate the two phases.
+The electrochemical potential of the solution is determined by the redox potential of the semiconductor is determined by the redox potential of the same energy, a movement of charge between the semiconductor and the solution is required in order to equilibrate the two phases.
 The excess charge that is now located on the semiconductor does not lie at the surface as it would for a metallic electrode, but extends into the electrode for a significant distance (100-10,000 Å).
 This region is referred to as space-charge region, and has an associated electric field.
 Hence, there are two double layers to consider: the interfacial (electrode/electrolyte) double layer, and the space charge double layer.